Thailand’s Path to an Inclusive Green Transition: Engaging the Private Sector in Investing in Planet

 UNDP’s Biodiversity Finance Initiative (BIOFIN) brings tested, globally reviewed principles and methodologies that ensure the environmental impact is real.
 These methodologies are trusted by the private sector and provide a strong position for UNDP to work closely with businesses.

 Given the insufficient government budget to address climate change and biodiversity loss, UNDP BIOFIN’s mission in Thailand is to identify potential investments from the private sector and facilitate finance solutions with them.
-One successful collaboration has been with KrungThai Bank, and this partnership is based on three key success factors:
+One successful collaboration has been with the KrungThai Bank, and this partnership is based on four key success factors:

 • Aligned Visions and Policies: KrungThai Bank’s vision for environmental protection was aligned with national goals, and UNDP supported the development of an action plan that strengthened their contribution to biodiversity during the global travel ban caused by COVID-19.